 The immune system defends the body against bacteria, microbes, viruses, toxins and parasites(disease and infection).

 You can see how effective the immune system is by looking at how quickly something decays when it dies and the immune system stops working.

 Damages eyes – Prolonged exposure to UV or high intensities of UV (for example, in sunbeds) damages the tissues of eyes and can cause a ‘burning’ of the eye surface, called ‘snow blindness’ or photokeratitis.
 The effects usually disappear within a couple of days, but may lead to further complications later in life.

 In 1998, the Journal of the American Medical Association reported that even low amounts of sunlight can increase the risk of developing eye damage such as cataracts (which, left untreated, will cause blindness), pterygium and pinguecula.

 UV damage to the eyes is cumulative, so it is never too late to start protecting the eyes.

 Weakens plastics – Many polymers used in consumer items (including plastics, nylon and polystyrene) are broken down or lose strength due to exposure to UV light.

-Fades colours – Many pigments (used for colouring food, cosmetics, fabric, plastic, paint, ink and other materials) and dyes absorb UV and change colour.
-Fabrics, furnishings and paintings need protection from UV (fluorescent lamps as well as sunlight) to prevent colour change or loss.
+Fades colors – Many pigments (used for coloring food, cosmetics, fabric, plastic, paint, ink and other materials) and dyes absorb UV and change color.
+Fabrics, furnishings and paintings need protection from UV (fluorescent lamps as well as sunlight) to prevent color change or loss.